General

 • Carry your mandatory gear: We will perform random checks.

-• Stay with your runner: You can enter/exit an aid station before a runner to make their visit more efficient.
+• Stay with your runner: You cannot enter/exit an aid station before a runner to make their visit more efficient.

 • Keep your pacer bib front and center: We want to know who and where you are, and that starts with having a bib clearly visible on your front.